 The JBL Live 660NC Wireless and the JBL Tour One Wireless are similarly performing over-ear headphones.
 The Tour One are more comfortable and have a better battery performance.
 However, the Live have a better noise isolation performance and can deliver audio more consistently.

-The Bose QuietComfort 35 II/QC35 II Wireless 2018 are better headphones than the JBL Live 660NC Wireless.
+The Bose QuietComfort 35/QC35 II Wireless 2018 headphones are better than the JBL Live 660NC Wireless.
 The Bose are more comfortable, have a more neutral default sound profile, which some users may prefer, and their ANC does a significantly better job of cutting down noise around you.
 However, the JBL have a somewhat better battery performance, and their companion app has a parametric EQ and presets to adjust their sound.

 The JBL Live 660NC have a simple over-ear design that's very similar to the JBL Live 650 BTNC Wireless.
 They have large plastic ear cups with the manufacturer's logo in the center.
 The headband, in contrast, has a mesh fabric coating, but it also has the manufacturer's logo on the top-facing side.
 They come in four colors to better suit your style: black, blue, white, and pink.

-Overall, the buttons are clicky and are easily distinguishable.
-They chime when powered on or pairing the headphones.
-There are also chimes for min or max volume.
+They have good controls.
+The physical buttons are clicky and are easily distinguishable once you get the hang of where they are.
+There's a chime when powered on or pairing the headphones and when you reach min or max volume.

-The JBL Live 660NC have mediocre portability.
-The ear cups can swivel inwards to help reduce their footprint, making them easier to place in a bag.
-They also come with a soft drawstring pouch to help protect them when you're on the go.
+They aren't very portable, like most over-ear headphones.
+The ear cups can swivel inwards to help reduce their footprint and make them easier to store in a bag.
+They also come with a soft drawstring pouch that can help protect them from dust and scratches.

 These headphones have a slightly bass-heavy sound profile that delivers a touch of extra thump and punch to your mixes.
 They're still well-balanced enough for a variety of audio content, though.
 If you prefer a different sound, their companion app has a parametric EQ and presets, so you can customize their sound.

-The JBL 660NC have a poor passive soundstage.
+These headphones have a poor passive soundstage.
 Their soundstage doesn't feel particularly large or natural.
-It also feels like sound is coming from inside your head, rather than coming from speakers placed around you.
-The soundstage also doesn't feel as open or spacious as that created by open-back headphones.
+It also feels like sound is coming from inside your head rather than from speakers around you.
+Since they're closed-back headphones, the soundstage also doesn't feel as open or spacious as that created by open-back headphones.

 The JBL 660NC have a good weighted harmonic distortion performance.
-While there are a couple of peaks of normal listening volumes in the treble range, this can be hard to hear with real-life content.
-Most frequencies fall within good limits, which results in mostly clear and pure audio reproduction.
+While there are a couple of peaks of normal listening volumes in the treble range, this is hard to hear with real-life content.
+Most frequencies fall within good limits, producing mostly clear and pure audio reproduction.

 The JBL Live 660NC have a decent noise isolation performance.
 They have active noise cancelling (ANC), but it struggles to cut down bass-range noise like bus or plane engines.
-It does a better job of cutting down mid-range sounds like ambient chatter, as well as high-pitched noise like the hum of an AC unit.
-However, their ANC doesn't offer much better performance than their passive capabilities in this regard.
+It does a better job of reducing mid-range sounds like ambient chatter and high-pitched noise like the hum of an AC unit.
+However, their ANC doesn't perform much better than their passive capabilities when blocking mid-range and higher-pitched sounds.

 The JBL Live 660NC's leakage performance is good.
-Most of the leakage is concentrated in the mid to treble range, which should sound mostly thin.
-If you're listening to audio at high volumes in a moderately noisy environment, the leakage shouldn't be too noticeable.
+Most leakage is concentrated in the mid to treble range, which sounds mostly thin.
+If you're listening to audio at high volumes in a moderately noisy environment, it won't be too audible to people around you.

 The microphone's noise handling performance is mediocre.
-It struggles to separate your voice from moderate noise, so you may need to take calls from a more quiet environment.
+It struggles to separate your voice from moderate noise, so it's hard to hear you if you take a call in a busy office or subway station.

 The JBL Live 660NC are compatible with the JBL Headphones app.
-They have a parametric EQ and presets so that you can customize their sound to your liking.
+They have a parametric EQ and presets so that you can customize their sound.
 You can also turn 'Ambient Sound' on or off and switch between ANC on, 'Ambient Aware', ANC off, and talk-through.
 You can turn auto-pause on or off, adjust the auto-off timer, see the battery life, and set up either Google Assistant or Amazon Alexa voice assistant.

 There's a smart audio mode advertised to improve your audio latency based on what you're doing.
 There are three settings: 'Video Mode', 'Audio Mode', and 'Normal'.
-We tested our model using the 'Audio Mode', but we don't know how the other modes perform.
+We tested our model using the 'Audio Mode'.

 The JBL Live 660NC have great Bluetooth compatibility.
-They can connect with up to two devices at once, which is nice if you like to stay connected to your phone and laptop.
-They also support Google Fast Pair for seamless pairing with your Android device, although we don't currently test for this.
-However, their latency on PCs as well as iOS and Android devices is somewhat high, and you may experience delays between your audio and visuals.
-That said, they also have a dedicated 'Video Mode', which can help reduce latency.
+They can connect with up to two devices simultaneously, which is nice if you like to stay connected to your phone and laptop.
+They also support Google Fast Pair for seamless pairing with Android devices.
+Their latency on PCs, as well as iOS and Android devices, is somewhat high, and you may experience delays between your audio and visuals.
+They also have a dedicated 'Video Mode', which can help reduce latency.
 Using this mode, they have 22 ms of latency on Android, 45 ms on iOS, and 177 ms on PC.
-However, some apps and devices compensate for latency differently, so your results may vary.
+Remember that some apps and devices compensate for latency differently, though.

-You can plug the JBL Live 660NC into your Xbox One or Xbox Series X controller.
+You can plug them into your Xbox One or Xbox Series X controller.
 However, you can only receive audio and can't use their mic.